-I assumed if I maimed myself my boss would forced send me home from work.
+I assumed if I maimed myself my boss would be forced send me home from work.
 I really needed to be home under the covers with my emergency Xanax under my tongue.
-Worst case scenario they would place me on a three day psych hold and I would get three whole days of “meds and beds” as I like to call it.
+Worst case scenario they would place me on a three-day psych hold and I would get three whole days of “meds and beds” as I like to call it.

 I was not being selfish.
 My surrender was purely for the sake of all the other people in my path.
 The only answer was to retreat to 1600 thread count Egyptian cotton sheets and some pharmaceutical intervention.
 No deep breathing was going to calm this storm.

 What causes these days to go so crazy?
 Is it hormonal?
 Is it karma?
 Is it the cycle of the moon?
 Whatever it is I was white knuckling it from the time the alarm went off.
 It’s a little unnerving to feel rage before you even open your eyes.